 To use Stable Diffusion it is not necessary to understand how it works, but it helps.
 Many configurable parameters like Seed, Sampler, Steps, CFG Scale or Denoising strength are essential to generate quality images.

-In this article we are going to see, in broad strokes and almost for everyone, how Stable Diffusion works internally in its initial version 1.x and how it is able to generate such creative images with a simple text sentence.
+In this article we are going to see, in broad strokes, without a single line of code and almost for everyone, how Stable Diffusion works internally in its version 1.x and how it is able to generate such creative images with a simple text sentence.

 Within machine learning there are several types of generative models (models capable of generating data, in this case images).
 One category is diffusion models and they are so called because they imitate the behavior of molecular diffusion.
 A phenomenon that we have all experienced when using air freshener or pouring ice into a glass of water.
 The particles tend to move and spread.